Port Alberni mayor gives thanks to Campbell River after ammonia leak at Multiplex - BC Local News

 Port Alberni Mayor Sharie Minions may have been done with city business for the year after completing her city’s budget meetings earlier this month, but she still had one more council meeting to attend.

-Minions was in town Monday night to speak at Campbell River’s City Council meeting, thanking the community for its support and hospitality during a recent facility closure in her city.
+Minions was up Island Monday night (Dec.
+16) to speak at Campbell River’s City Council meeting, thanking the community for its support and hospitality during a recent facility closure in her city.
 An Alberni Valley Bulldogs BCHL game was moved to Campbell River’s Strathcona Gardens after the Alberni Valley Multiplex was shutdown in November.

+The Alberni Valley Multiplex was shut down on Wednesday, Nov.
+6 after a low-level ammonia alarm was activated.

 “I’m here just to extend our community’s most sincere thanks to the City of Campbell River, the Strathcona Regional District, all of the staff, and, really, the people who came out to support us and host a Bulldogs game,” Minions says.
 “I keep hearing over and over and over from people in Port Alberni who were so thrilled to come here and have the game held and celebrate with the fans of Campbell River.”

-The Bulldogs were scheduled to host two games during the time that their home rink was closed.
-One against the Merritt Centennials and another against the Trail Smoke Eaters.
-The Centennials game was able to be postponed until later in the season, but the Smoke Eaters game was unable to be rescheduled, and Strathcona Gardens stepped up big time, Minions says.
+The Bulldogs were scheduled to host six games during the time that their home rink was closed.
+Some were able to be postponed until later in the season, but a game against the Trail Smoke Eaters was unable to be rescheduled, and Strathcona Gardens stepped up big time, Minions says.

 “I want to say thank you very much for helping us out in a time that was very challenging for our community,” Minions says.
 “You really recognize the importance of an arena to a community when you lose it all of a sudden.
 It was a huge loss for our community, short term – we’re back up and running now – and to be able to host that Bulldogs game here made a huge difference during that challenging time.”